-Aam Aadmi Partly leader Arvind Kejriwal keeps a punishing daily schedule these days, swinging from one assembly constituency to another in the sprawling metropolis of Delhi, delivering speeches, pumping hands, and holding out hope for those alienated from both the Congress and the Bharatiya Janata Party (BJP).
+Aam Aadmi Party leader Arvind Kejriwal keeps a punishing daily schedule these days, swinging from one assembly constituency to another in the sprawling metropolis of Delhi, delivering speeches, pumping hands, and holding out hope for those alienated from both the Congress and the Bharatiya Janata Party (BJP).
 Till a few months ago, nobody had thought the Aam Aadmi Party could become a player in Delhi’s electoral politics.
 Today, even his detractors accept the party will emerge as the Third Front in the Delhi assembly election, which is due in December.

 Ajaz Ashraf hitched a ride with Arvind Kejriwal as he and his three Aam Aadmi Party colleagues drove in a ramshackle WagonR from central Delhi to its eastern suburbs, shooting questions at him about his agenda, his party’s prospects in the impending Assembly election, and his future plans.
 Sitting in the front, never taking his eyes off the road, he kept waving at those flashing the thumbs-up sign at him even as he spoke.